Traefik v3 and CrowdSec with Docker Compose: A Modern Security Stack

 sudo mkdir -p crowdsec/{config,data}

-# Set correct permissions for Let's Encrypt certificates
+# Prepare Let's Encrypt certificates file

-sudo chmod 600 traefik/certs
+sudo chmod 600 traefik/certs/acme.json

 This structure keeps everything tidy and separated.